 His musical contribution earned him numerous awards and honors, including a MacArthur Fellowship, and an induction into the DownBeat and the Modern Drummer Halls of Fame, among others.

 From Chicago, Illinois, Jazz drummer Tony Williams was born in 1945.
 His powerful and aggressive approach, often using a combination of traditional and matched grip, made him one of the most influential and innovative drummers in the history of jazz.

 Williams first gained prominence as a member of Miles Davis’s band in the 1960s, where he played on classic albums such as Seven Steps to Heaven and and Miles Smiles.
 He later formed his own band, the Tony Williams Lifetime, which fused jazz with rock and funk elements.

 In 1986, Tony was added into the Modern Drummer Hall of Fame.
 He was also nominated for a Grammy four times, winning Best Jazz Instrumental Performance, Individual Or Group for the album A Tribute to Miles in 1995.

 7. Jack DeJohnette

-After playing with John Coltrane in the 1960s, DeJohnette started playing more jazz music and eventually joined Miles Davis’s band.
+Though he loved the sound of jazz, DeJohnette initially played drums for R&B groups in Chicago.
+After playing with John Coltrane in the 1960s, he started playing more jazz music and eventually joined Miles Davis’s band.